priyanka680shaw/mcct5FromValidation/README.md

 - **Formik**: A library for managing form state and handling validation.
 - **Yup**: A library for schema validation.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
+Live Demo
+You can view a live demo of the application here.
 ## Getting Started

 To get started with this project, follow these steps: